Skip to content

 Requirements

-Pre-built app bundle (DMG / tarball / zip): no prerequisites — the solver binary and all runtime libraries are included.
+Pre-built app bundle (DMG / tarball / zip): no prerequisites — the solver shared library and all runtime dependencies are included.

 From source: